uc-msft/working/ModernizeSQL2019-Unstaged/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on *Modernize Your Database with SQL Server 2019*.
-In this workshop, you'll learn <TODO: Describe what the students will learn>
+Welcome to this Microsoft solutions workshop on *Modernizing Your Database with SQL Server 2019*.
+In this workshop, you'll learn how SQL Server 2017 and SQL Server 2019 can help you in modernizing your database workloads.

-The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>
+The focus of this workshop is to understand some of the advancements included in SQL Server 2017 and SQL Server 2019 that can help provide:

+- Performance
+- Security
+- Availability
+- Modern development on a variety of systems

+You'll dive deep into exploring the modern development platform on a variety of systems including Windows Server 2019, Linux, Containers, and Kubernetes.
+This course includes content, references to more content, hands-on labs, thinking activities, and slides.
+All resources are available for free for you to consume and share in any way that you need so you have the right resources to make smart decisions on modernizing your database and applications.

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start by learning about the new features associates with SQL Server 2019, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.